Hydrocortisone: Chemistry

 Hydrocortisone, also known as 11β,17α,21-trihydroxypregn-4-ene-3,20-dione, is a naturally occurring pregnane steroid.
 A variety of hydrocortisone esters exist and have been marketed for medical use.

+History

+Hydrocortisone was discovered in the 1930s.
+It was introduced as a prescription medication in the United States in 1952.
+In 1979, topical hydrocortisone became available as a non-prescription over-the-counter drug in the United States.

 Society and culture

 Legal status

 In March 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Efmody, intended for the treatment of congenital adrenal hyperplasia (CAH) in people aged twelve years and older.
 The applicant for this medicinal product is Diurnal Europe BV.
 Hydrocortisone (Efmody) was approved for medical use in the European Union, in May 2021, for the treatment of congenital adrenal hyperplasia (CAH) in people aged twelve years and older.

 Anti-competitive practices

 In the UK, the Competition and Markets Authority (CMA) concluded an investigation into the supply of hydrocortisone tablets, finding that from October 2008 onwards, drug suppliers Auden McKenzie and Actavis plc had charged "excessive and unfair prices" for 10mg and 20mg tablets and entered into agreements with potential competitors, paying companies who agreed not to enter the hydrocortisone market and enabling Auden McKenzie and Actavis to supply the drugs as "generic" rather than branded products and thereby escape price controls until eventually other companies entered the market.
 Auden and Actavis overcharged the UK's National Health Service for over ten years.
 Fines totalling over £255m were levied against the companies involved in this breach of competition law.